angelculla/ACCHTML/README.md

-Easy to use html code generator for ESP32 in Arduino.
+acchtml is a class derived from WebServer that adds methods to generate HTML code in your applications for ESP32 and Arduino.

 The usage is very simple, in the example file there are several comments to understand it.

 All methods of acchtml uses absolute coordinates to locate their outputs